tuankiet/tuankiet.github.io/_posts/2017-07-19-the-art-of-readable-code-pack-information-into-your-vars-classes-name.markdown

 | make          | create, setup, build, generate, compose |
 | ------------- | --------------------------------------- |

 ## III.
-Avoid generic names like "tmp" and "retval". :shit: :shit: :shit:
+Avoid generic names like "tmp" and "retval".

 - Use the name that describes the variable values
 - The name "tmp" should be used only in cases when being short-lived-block

 ## IV.
-Loop Iterators.  :repeat_one:  :repeat_one:  :repeat_one:
+Loop Iterators.

 Assume we have arrays: clubs , members and cars